 Ready to jump in?
 Great, let’s get started.

-Before we get into the nitty gritty, let's make sure we're talking about the same things.
+Before we get into the details, let's make sure we're talking about the same things.
 In this section, we're going to define the basics of lead generation.

 A lead is anyone who expresses an interest in the goods or services your company offers but may not be ready to buy yet.